lrspeiser/sigmagravity/README.md

 - Current observational bounds on slip ($\eta = 1 \pm 0.1$) are consistent with our predictions
 - **This is a testable prediction**: future lensing+dynamics surveys can constrain $\eta$ to ~1%

-See SI §25 for the complete derivation and SI §25.8 for testable predictions.
+See SI §11 for the complete derivation and testable predictions.

 #### Primary Results